haaakez/fractal-audio-viz/README.md

 python3 gui.py
 ```
 [![gtk gui](images/gui.png)](images/gui.png)

-the GUI only starts the same CLI in a child process, so it stays responsive
+the GUI starts the same CLI in a child process.
+That keeps the window
-and every render can still be copied from the log and reproduced in a shell.
+responsive, and the command can still be copied from the log if you want to
-profiles, formulas, palettes, catalogue points, and the audio/effects values
-are available at the top.
-The complete technical options—including precision,
-iteration, native backend, encoder, cache, and manifest controls—are collapsed
-behind the `Technical options` expander by default; expand it when needed.
-It
-uses GTK's configured system theme and standard controls, plus a real scrolled
-container, so collapsing the advanced section cannot leave the form at an
-empty scroll offset.
-The selected palette also has a live preview strip; for
-KFP themes it shows the cyclic Kalles gradient and its interior colour.
+run it again in a terminal.
+The advanced options are tucked away until you
+need them.
+It follows the system GTK theme and shows a small preview for the
+selected palette, including the cyclic gradient used by KFP themes.

 ## constructing a command